Kutumba (band)

-Kutumba is an instrumental folk Nepalese band.
+Kutumba is a Nepalese instrumental folk music band.
 It only uses Nepalese traditional musical instruments such as bamboo flutes, sarangi, madal, tungna, dhol, jhyamta, arbajoo, dhime, dhyangro, damphu, khin, and singing bowl.
 The band recorded a single for season 6 of Coke Studio Pakistan, which aired in late 2013.
 They have collaborated with other Nepali artists such as Navneet Aditya Waiba, Satya Aditya Waiba, Albatross, Hari Maharjan, 1974 AD and Astha Tamang Maskey.
 They competed in the AI Song Contest 2021 alongside Diwas, Chepang, and Hari Maharjan with the song "Dreaming of Nepal", placing 17th with 15 points.